The Beatles in Liverpool

 Check out the Beatles Story

-At this attraction in the Albert Dock, entertaining scenes re-create stages in the Fab Four's lives, from early gigs in Germany and the Cavern Club to each member's solo career, with 3-D computer animations, band artifacts, and more.
+At two venues at the Albert Dock and Pier Head, entertaining scenes re-create stages in the Fab Four's lives, from early gigs in Germany and the Cavern Club to each member's solo career, with 3-D computer animations, band artifacts, and more.

 Choose the Right Tour

-The two-hour Magical Mystery Tour departing from the Albert Dock Visitor Centre is a great way to zoom around Penny Lane, Strawberry Field, and other landmarks it would otherwise be difficult to find.
-Liverpool Beatles Tours can cram in every Beatles haunt on four-hour or full-day tours.
+The two-hour Magical Mystery Tour (www.cavernclub.org) departing from the Albert Dock Visitor Centre is a great way to zoom around Penny Lane, Strawberry Field, and other landmarks it would otherwise be difficult to find.
+Liverpool Beatles Tours (www.beatlestours.co.uk) can cram in every Beatles haunt on three-, four- or five-hour or full-day tours.
 Other options are private guides or personalized tours.

 Within earshot of the Cavern on the corner of Mathew Street is the Hard Day's Night Hotel, with Lennon- and McCartney-themed suites, Yellow Submarine jukeboxes, and an inviting bar.
-It's done with pizzazz.
 At 31 Mathew Street the Beatles Shop packs in memorabilia and souvenirs from vintage posters and vinyls to mugs.

 When these four local rapscallions appeared on the Liverpool pop circuit in the early 1960s, they were just another group of lads struggling to get gigs on the city's "Merseybeat" scene.
 What followed was extraordinary: Beatlemania swept over fans around the world, including the United States, which the group first visited in 1964.
 Before their 1969 breakup, the Beatles achieved phenomenal commercial and creative success, bringing bohemianism to the masses and embodying a generation's ideals of social liberation and peace.
 They reinvented pop music, bridging styles and genres as diverse as Celtic folk, psychedelia, and Indian raga, starring in epoch-making movies such as A Hard Day's Night and Help!, and causing such hysteria they couldn't even hear their own guitars on stage.
 Though adulation followed them everywhere, the Beatles remained obstinate "Scousers," showing a grounded charm and irreverent humor characteristic of their native city.